 Find the perfect workouts from the JEFIT exercise database by muscle group, equipment, or try something new.

-1308 EXERCISES FOUND
+1306 EXERCISES FOUND

-Dumbbell Seated Side Bend
+Barbell Side Bend

 Steps : 1.)
-Start by sitting up straight on a bench with a dumbbell in each hand and arms at your sides.
+Start off by laying face down in a prone position on a bench with your toes touching the floor.
 2.)
-While keeping your back straight and facing forward, slowly bend down to one side until you feel a stretch in your abs then return back to the starting position.
+Extend your legs straight out behind you then pull one leg up towards your upper body until you feel tension in your abs and glutes.
 3.)
-Continue on to the opposite side and repeat.
+Hold this position for a count then return back to the starting position.
 4.)
 Repeat for as many reps and sets as desired.

-Cable Kneeling Tricep Extension
+Cable Tricep Extension (Kneeling)

 The kneeling cable triceps extension exercise allows you to isolate your triceps more effectively and building bigger arms through kneeling.
 Steps : 1.)
 Start off by placing a bench sideways in front of a high pulley machine and attaching a straight bar onto the machine.
 2.)
 Grab onto the straight bar with an overhand grip and kneel on the floor in front of the bench, keeping your back straight and head down.
 3.)
 Positioning your elbows and your forearms above your head, push down on the bar in an arc motion so that your forearms are touching the bench.
 4.)
 Hold onto this position for a count, isolating the triceps and return back up to the start.
 5.)
 Repeat for as many reps and sets as desired.